Inviting people onto Mastodon and the Fediverse

 2. Search for the hashtag you want to follow, then click on the tag to see the results for that tag

-3. Click on the + icon or the Follow button in the top right corner of the hashtag results page to follow that hashtag.
+3. Click on the Follow button in the top right corner of the hashtag results page to follow that hashtag.
 To unfollow it, click the same icon again.

 4. Posts using that tag will now show up in your home timeline even from people you aren’t following.
 They will be visible in the home timeline on the website and on the apps.